 FSYC Fall Fire & Fuels Program

-FSYC Fall Fire & Fuels
+FSYC Fall Fire & Fuels - now hiring

 The fall Forest Stewards Youth Corps (FSYC) program builds on the success of the summer FSYC program by creating employment, education, and training opportunities for recent high school and college graduates (18-25).
 Like the summer FSYC program, fall fire and fuels FSYC crews are hosted and mentored by U.S. Forest Service ranger districts.